8 Jul 2023 – 14 Jan 2024

 Admission is FREE

-This summer, the Ashmolean launches a new exhibition series of contemporary art: Ashmolean NOW.
+In the summer of 2023, the Ashmolean launched a new exhibition series of contemporary art: Ashmolean NOW.
 Contemporary artists are invited to create new work inspired by the Ashmolean’s historical collections.

-The first exhibition is dedicated to contemporary painting.
-It juxtaposes the work of two London-based painters, Flora Yukhnovich and Daniel Crews-Chubb.
+The first exhibition was dedicated to contemporary painting.
+It juxtaposes the work of two exciting contemporary painters, Flora Yukhnovich and Daniel Crews-Chubb.

 Despite stylistic differences, the work of both artists links art historical inspirations with a dynamic and contemporary painterly language.
 The paintings displayed, all made specifically for this exhibition, convey a timeless passion for the medium of painting, its materials and processes.